amyli785/fritter-backend/README.md

 **Returns**

-- A success message
+- a success message
-- A list of objects with the details of the user's updated maintained previous profile pictures
+- a list of objects with the details of the user's updated maintained previous profile pictures

 **Throws**

+- `403` if the user is not logged in
 - `400` if `picture` or `pictureType` is in the wrong format or missing in the req
-- `403` if the user is not logged in

 #### `DELETE /api/rrpictures/previous/:rrpictureId` - Remove the picture from the user's list of maintained previous profile pictures

 **Returns**

-- A success message
+- a success message
-- A list of objects with the details of the user's updated maintained previous profile pictures
+- a list of objects with the details of the user's updated maintained previous profile pictures

 **Throws**

 - `403` if the user is not logged in
-- `404` if `rrpictureId` cannot be found for the user
+- `404` if `rrpictureId` cannot be found or is not associated with the user

 #### `GET /api/follow/followers` - View the list of who the user's followers are

 **Returns**

-- The list of followers
+- an array of objects with the details of the user's followers

 **Throws**